-Polybranchia cf. jannae is known from three animals.
+Polybranchia cf. jannae is known from four animals.
 The 7 mm juvenile was found crawling on during the day at a depth of 4 m (12 ft) at a moderately exposed site.
 Big Island and Maui: may be known from the western Pacific.